michal78/CachetAPIClass/README.md

-# CachetAPIClass
+# php-cachet
-PHP 7.0 class for interacting with a Cachet installation
+PHP 7.0 class for interacting with a Cachet installation (Very simple, i know) :-)

 Wanted features:

-- Easy interaction with a Cachet installation API
+- Easy interaction with a Cachet installation API through PHP